Previous Article

 ampsandsound Bigger Ben Rev 2 Review

 The reviewer is giving his honest experience with the product and was not paid to write a favorable article.
-The gear was purchased due to interest and enjoyment in sound quality and in pursuit of gaining more technical knowledge.
+The gear was purchased due to interest and enjoyment in quality of sound.

 The Sennheiser HD 600 is a headphone that has been in my memory ever since I started reading about HiFi, however, at the time, neutral meant bright or maybe even flat and nonmusical to me.
 I have sensitivity to treble and spent a lot of time with the HD 650 trying to find an ideal setup with a slightly warm yet detailed signature instead.